Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 Use A Bead Buddy

-One simple tool that saves time and prevents pinched valves is a bead buddy; clamp it opposite the valve stem to hold the tire bead down while you guide the stem through the rim hole.
-Use the bead buddy benefits to stabilize the bead so you don’t have to over-inflate the tube during installation.
+One simple tool that saves time and prevents pinched valves is a bead buddy.
+Clamp it opposite the valve stem to hold the tire bead down while you guide the stem through the rim hole.
+Use it to stabilize the bead so you don’t have to over-inflate the tube during installation.
 Position it opposite the stem, seat the bead, then insert the valve through the rim with steady pressure.
-Installation tips: keep the bead seated under the clamp, check alignment before releasing the tool, and work remaining bead onto the rim evenly to avoid trapping the tube.
-Once the tube’s fitted, remove the bead buddy, confirm the stem is straight and secure, then inflate to recommended pressure.
+To install correctly: keep the bead seated under the clamp, check alignment before releasing the tool, and work the remaining bead onto the rim evenly to avoid trapping the tube.
+Once the tube is fitted, remove the bead buddy, confirm the stem is straight and secure, then inflate to recommended pressure.

 Position Valve Carefully

-Start by keeping the valve stem at the 12 o’clock position and slightly pressurizing the tube so it holds shape; this makes it much easier to guide the stem through the rim without pinching.
-You’ll control valve alignment and simplify tube maintenance by following precise steps.
+Start by keeping the valve stem at the 12 o’clock position and slightly pressurizing the tube so it holds shape.
+This makes it much easier to guide the stem through the rim without pinching.
+It also keeps valve alignment consistent and reduces the chance of a pinch.
 Use a bead buddy to lift the bead while you feed the stem, then work the tube into the cavity evenly.

-Confirm final valve alignment and perform a brief pressure check.
+Confirm final valve alignment and do a brief pressure check.

 Reseat Beads, Inflate, and Confirm Proper Seating

-Before you pump the tire up, press down around the rim so both beads sit evenly, then slowly add air so the beads can pop into place while you watch for gaps or uneven seating.
-Use a bead buddy or your thumbs to hold the bead while you insert the valve stem; this simplifies bead seating and aligns the stem.
+Before you pump the tire up, press down around the rim so both beads sit evenly.
+Then slowly add air so the beads can pop into place while you watch for gaps or uneven seating.
+Use a bead buddy or your thumbs to hold the bead while you insert the valve stem.
+This simplifies bead seating and aligns the stem.
 Inflate gradually, monitoring bead seating and tire inflation pressure against the spec.
 Visually inspect and run your hand around the tire to detect bulges or misalignment.
 Once at recommended pressure, confirm there are no leaks and the valve stem is straight and secure.
-If everything’s even, you’re ready to remount and test ride with confidence.
+If everything looks even, you’re ready to remount and test ride with confidence.

 Troubleshooting: Pinches, Air Loss, and Storage Tips

 With the beads seated and pressure confirmed, check for common problems that can cause pinches or slow air loss.
-You’ll prevent damage by inflating the tube slightly before mounting and keeping it partially pressurized during fitment—this is key for pinch prevention.
+Inflate the tube slightly before mounting and keep it partially pressurized during fitment.
+This is key for pinch prevention.
 After mounting, inspect the tire interior for debris that can cause punctures and compromise air retention.
 Use talc or a light lubricant to reduce friction and ease tube positioning.

 With beads seated and pressure checked, slightly inflate the tube, inspect for debris, and use talc for smooth seating